>>New Rules for LADC Licensing<<

 VPA is the primary advocate for legislation and policy development to assure the most effective services for psychological services for Vermonters.
 VPA is a wonderful source of support for professional and personnel growth for psychologists so as to provide increasingly effective professional services to Vermonters.
 VPA supports the development of professional relationships with other colleagues and supports psychologists taking leadership roles in psychology.
 Finally, VPA provides . . . excellent continuing education programs & opportunities for discussion of, and advocacy for, practice issues and psychological services to Vermonters.

 You can be an active member of VPA!

 There are lots of opportunities to be an active VPA member and help advance the field of psychology--in all its forms--in Vermont.
 VPA welcomes its members to participate in:

 In addition, you can help advance the mission of your organization by participating on one of our standing committees:

-Contact us for more information on actively to find out how you can make an impact.
+Contact us for more information to find out how you can make an impact.